Skip to main content

 Zirconia Crown Treatment for Washington DC Patients

 Elite Prosthetic Dentistry serves zirconia crown patients across the Washington DC metropolitan area, including Bethesda, Chevy Chase, Potomac, McLean, Great Falls, Arlington, Tysons, and surrounding communities.
-Our office is located in Friendship Heights, one block from the Red Line Metro station, with free building parking.
+Our office is located in Friendship Heights, one block from the Red Line Metro station, with building parking.

 For patients traveling from outside the DMV region, our travel for care and concierge dentistry services coordinate multi-appointment scheduling and lodging logistics.